 off completely and if it is asleep or off, updates cannot occur.

 Recently Windows 10 had a massive update that simply never

 installed because the computers would not stay running long

 enough for the update to occur.

 - Windows 10 updates were not well thought out by Microsoft.
 We have seen a lot of computers where the customer was complaining about the computer not starting or not responding and the problem was simply, updates were in process or paused but the power settings turned off the monitor.

 By default, Windows (7) Update is on and automatic, but...
-Sometimes it completes the updates and reboots the computer automatically when needed.
-Sometimes it notifies you a reboot is required to finish the recent updates and sometime it does notifies you updates are available but does not even start them.
+Sometimes it completes the updates and reboots the computer automatically.
+Sometimes it notifies you a reboot is required to finish the recent updates and sometime it notifies you updates are available but does not even start to download/install them.

 If you have not seen updates recently or are unsure, look in the notification area for the update icon (circled in blue in this example).

 Or go into the Control Panel and open Windows Update.